ialin77/FinalProject/README.md

 • Cart – in this application, all the functionalities of the cart are created: adding the product to the cart, deleting it, changing the quantity, viewing of the cart's total cost and the order's checkout function, each with the template corresponding to each action.

-• Order – the order application has the role of processing the items in the basket and their cost and creating the order
+• Order – the order application has the role of processing the items in the cart and their cost and creating the order

 • Product – is the last application, which has the role of displaying the product page with all its details, images, price, description, reviews and rating by buyers